ulfschneider/ulf.website/content/posts/2024-06-02-calm-sunday-morning-ride.md

   - strael
 layout: image
 ---

-This Sunday morning ride startet out misty but became so wet that sometimes I couldn´t tell if it´s rainy or foggy.
+This Sunday morning ride startet out misty but became so wet that sometimes I couldn't tell if it's rainy or foggy.
 Still, because it was not too cold and there was no traffic at all, I could much enjoy it.
 Arriving at home, the warm shower was appreciated.

 <figure>
 <img src="/img/strael/IMG_5762.jpg" alt="A green rape field after flowering with a gray and deep fog.
 A telephone line with three high masts is visible.">